 So dear friends please be kind to yourself.
 Remember that you are on your own journey.
 No one has been where you’ve been, the lesson learned there are for you alone.
 Your current chapter is not the whole story and bonus, you have the ability to rewrite as you go along your journey.

 Do you need some support in writing the rest of your journey?
-I can help you with those goals, check out my individual coaching opportunities.
+I can help you with those goals, sign up for a 45-minute Burnout Recovery Session.